Approve

 Important!

-Contractors must double-check the network and token specified in the contract terms.
+Contractors must double-check the and specified in the contract terms.
 Make sure they are added to your crypto wallet address*.
 Otherwise, the wallet balance will not display the amount released by the Contractee.
-If not visible at the wallet address, the release transaction can be verified using a blockchain explorer.
+If not visible at the wallet address, the release transaction can be verified using a .

 The document can be edited as many times as required for both parties to approve the terms of the contract.
 Note that continuous disagreement and editing will require repeat approvals and may delay the deal.
 To avoid confusion discussing the contract conditions via the Contract Chat is recommended.